Risk Scan Engine Architecture and ExtensibilityUpdated Feb 20, 2024

-- Java System Access Facade (jSAF) ISession — The bottom layer that connects to the target and collects raw data.
+- Java System Access Facade (jSAF) ISession — The first layer that connects to the target and collects raw data.

-- SCAP Language Engines — The top layer that processes OVAL and SCAP Datastream XML documents, called IOvalEngine and IXccdfEngine, respectively, which reference their own IPlugin instances.
+- SCAP Language Engines — The third layer that processes OVAL and SCAP Datastream XML documents, called IOvalEngine and IXccdfEngine, respectively, which reference their own IPlugin instances.

 With this three-layer architecture, you can: